As a scientist, entrepreneur, and business leader, Shaughnessy Naughton brings a unique perspective to the challenges facing Washington, DC.

 The Delaware River, which weaves along Bucks County, contributes to the entire region: at 330 miles it is the longest American river east of the Mississippi, providing drinking water for more than 15 million people, as well as water needed for industry and irrigation for Pennsylvania’s important farming regions.
 Moreover, the Delaware River basin is prone to severe floods, so chemical storage near the source of so much drinking water is a serious hazard.

-Fracking uses a toxic chemical cocktail called fracking fluid, but companies refuse to say what exact contaminants are in the fluid, claiming that the contents are proprietary information.
-Rather than allowing fracking companies to hide behind the cloak of “trade secrets,” I support full disclosure and transparency of the chemicals that drillers inject underground.
-It is far too big a health hazard to allow companies to drill using dangerous chemicals that can get into so many people’s drinking water.
+Fracking uses a toxic chemical cocktail called “fracking fluid,” but companies refuse to say exactly what contaminants are in the fluid, claiming that the contents are proprietary information.
+Rather than allowing fracking companies to hide behind the cloak of trade secrets, I support full disclosure and transparency of the chemicals that drillers inject underground.
+It is far too big a health hazard to allow companies to drill using dangerous and undisclosed chemicals that can get into so many people’s drinking water.

-Cutting edge research shows that natural gas drilling can be done in a safe way without adding the greenhouse gas methane to the atmosphere.
-While still more research is needed, in Congress, Naughton will introduce legislation mandating all fracking companies install facilities that allow for “clean gas” fracking.
-Naughton pledges to sponsor legislation that will require clean water experts to regulate drilling.
-It is still unknown, for instance, how much radon – a radioactive gas that causes lung cancer – is at fracking sites.
+Cutting-edge research shows that natural gas drilling can be done in a safe way without adding the greenhouse gas methane to the atmosphere, but more research is needed.
+In Congress, I will introduce legislation mandating all fracking companies install facilities that allow for “clean gas” fracking.
+I pledge to sponsor legislation that will require clean water experts to regulate drilling.
+It is still unknown, for instance, how much radon – a radioactive gas that causes lung cancer – is produced at fracking sites.
 It is also unknown whether or not gas and brine can make a path to the surface.
 My top priorities include:

 “Thanks for signing up to learn more about my campaign for Congress.
 Washington is broken and the one thing we can all agree on is that we deserve better.
 That's why I'm running and I hope you'll be a part of our effort to create a better future for hard-working, middle class families in Pennsylvania's Eighth District.”